osmandapp/web/main/docs/user/personal/tracks.md

 ![My Places with tracks in Android](@site/static/img/personal/tracks/tracks_delete_folder_andr.png)

 You can delete a folder with all the tracks contained in it.
 To do this:
-- Go to Menu → My Places → Tracks tab.
+- Go to *Menu → My Places → Tracks tab*.
-- Tab the three dots menu of the folder you want to delete.
+- Tap the three dots menu of the folder you want to delete.
 - At the bottom of the menu, find the Delete Folder option.
 - Note that this action is irreversible.

-## Read more
+## Read more about GPX

 - [Show track on Map](../map/tracks-on-map.md)
 - [Analyze on Map](../map/tracks-on-map.md)